 male.
 The healed genital area resembled a female vulva, but

-with no vaginal entrance - just an enlarged urethra entrance due the
+with no vaginal entrance - just an enlarged urethra entrance due to the

 insertion of a plug after castration to stop it closing.
-The later
+This was

 any sexual purpose.